Succession Planning and The Role of CEO

 Turnover and Succession Planning

 Turnover occurs for a variety of reasons: corporate acquisition, dismissal, or planned departure.
-The study notes that the majority of turnover in North America (71%) and Japan (84%) were planned events; CEOs chose to leave or retire.
-The study also indicates that companies look for CEOs with previous executive experience that can offer stability and proven leadership.
+The study notes that the majority of turnover in North America (71%) and Japan (84%) was planned events; CEOs chose to leave or retire.
+The study also indicates that companies look for CEOs with previous executive experience who can offer stability and proven leadership.
 With such high percentages of executives willingly leaving office, the question of successful replacement arises.
 The answer to that question is succession planning.

-While succession planning helps cultivate leadership, it can also reduce the amount of time new CEOs have to set the corporate agenda and achieve organizational change; the average time in office dropped from 8.1 to 6.3 years from 2000 to 2009 (Favaro et al 7).
+While succession planning helps cultivate leadership, it can also reduce the amount of time new CEOs have to set the corporate agenda and achieve organizational change; the average time in office dropped from 8.1 to 6.3 years from 2000 to 2009 (Favaro et al, 7).

 If a CEO’s performance does not achieve desired results on time, a replacement is already in training.
 That training requires time and careful cultivation.
 A CEO must understand the company—its potential for growth and possible pitfalls.
 A CEO must build trust in order to guide the company.
-Trust requires time and strong relationships, so more often than not replacements come from within the company.
+Trust requires time and strong relationships, so more often than not, replacements come from within the company.

 Strategic Alignment in Succession Planning